 - Painting the Medium: In a lovely shade of narration-box yellow, with flecks of blood red, to be precise.

-- Papa Wolf: I learned that I had a daughter name Ellie who was living with the brother of the man who killed the love of my life.
+- Papa Wolf: I've never gone easy on guys who beat up kids at the best of times.
+Then I learned that I had a daughter named Ellie who was living with the brother of the man who killed the love of my life.
 Unfortunately some U.L.T.I.M.A.T.U.M goons decided to take advantage of this.
 Ellie has the X-Gene which makes her a target for just about everyone.
 Luckily for her, she has me to protect her.
 I'm gonna do my damndest to keep her safe 'cause look what happened to Wolverine's kids when they fell into the wrong crowd.

 - The Plan: "X Marks the Spot", looking to do somethin' heroic, I convinced Cyke to allow me into the X-Men as a probationary member, then went and "attempted" to kill the guy who was all over TV saying the X-Men were keeping his daughter hostage (while wearing the X-Men uniform I made myself), failed, tried again, resulting in the X-Men showing up to take me out.
 There, Wolverine grabbed the camera guy to film the X-Men saving The Asshole from Deadpool, including Cyclops saying I wasn't an X-Man, the little Indian giver (that was offensive to our native peoples and I apologize).
 Immediately after the camera stopped rolling, Wolvie, who ain't as dumb as he looks, revealed that he figured out I had set the thing up myself, all to put the X-Men back in good standing with the American Public and to get The Asshole to reveal that Osborn had paid him off to claim the X-Men had kidnapped his daughter.
 I called it...
 Operation Moves, and I did it to make X-Men realize how wrong they were for denying me entry into their ranks the first time.
 And to make Cyclops admit that yes, I did have some pretty good moves.
 Apparently, if I put this amount of thought into everything I did, I'd probably rule the world.
 Though who can say for sure that I haven't and don't?